If your indoor plant is looking gloomy and sad, then check out these Signs of Unhappy Houseplants and follow the measures suggested here!

 Powdery mildew causes the issues mentioned above.
 Treat this problem by stopping to splash water on leaves, removing infected foliage, and avoiding cluttering plants too close together.
 Cleaning the leaves of houseplants periodically also help in preventing this problem.

 Black, mushy, and brown roots show root and stem rot.
 In such cases, remove the affected plant, trim the infected roots, and repot the plant using a fresh potting mix in a clean pot and apply a fungicide.

 8. Falling Leaves

-Leaf dropping is a common sign of an unhealthy plant.
+Leaf dropping and shriveled leaves is a common sign of an unhealthy plant.
 Most houseplants shed a leaf or two once in a while, usually the mature ones close to the stem.
 But if your plant is shedding a lot of leaves, then it might be due to:

-- Sudden change in growing conditions and temperature
+- Sudden changes in growing conditions or fluctuations in temperature

 - Watering plant with cold water

 Due to botrytis blight, plants suffer from distortion, stunted growth, and dieback.
 You can manage this issue by isolating the diseased plant so the problem doesn’t spread among other plants.
 Also, cut the infected parts and improve air circulation.